 Many problems are simple to sort out, for example overgrown gardens and abandoned vehicles.
 In these cases we will work with the person involved to solve them.

 Where cases are not as simple, for example those which involve nuisance or harassment, we will talk to you in more detail before starting an investigation.
-Depending on the nature of the complaint, a member of the Community Development Team or you Housing Officer will discuss the best course of action with you.
+Depending on the nature of the complaint, a member of the Anti-Social Behaviour team or your Housing Officer will discuss the best course of action with you.

 We may send you incident log sheets so you can write down what has happened, or arrange an appointment to discuss the matter in full.
 The meeting can take place at your home, or somewhere else if you prefer.